Projects

 Play and AAC Project

 Dr. Ousley and Dr. Kevin Pitt are collaborating on a series of projects around the topics of play and AAC.1 These project vary from forums to surveys.
 Pitt and Ousley are currently conducting a survey of parents of young children with autism and/or cerebral palsy who use AAC to understand how children are communicating during play time.
 Results will help inform future trainings, supports, and AAC design.
-See below for our recruitment flyer2 and current citations.
-More will come as projects conclude - check back soon!
+The team is currently analyzing and disseminating our findings from this survey!

 1 Pitt, K. M., & Ousley, C. L. (2024).
 Reimagining AAC designs for children during dynamic social situations by leveraging smart device design.
 Augmentative and Alternative Communication, 1-7. https://doi.org/10.1080/07434618.2024.2434673